kogosoftwarellc/open-api/packages/openapi-response-validator/README.md

       {
         path: 'foo',
         errorCode: 'type.openapi.responseValidation',
-        message: 'foo is not of a type(s) string'
+        message: is not of a type(s) string'
       }
     ]
   }